Guide for Authors

 Correspondence about book reviews handled through the North American office should be sent to: Dr P. Loesche, Department of Psychology, Box 351525, University of Washington, Seattle, WA 98195, U.S.A. (email: firstname.lastname@example.org).

 Animal Behaviour publishes papers by scientists conducting research at locations around the globe.
 Publication is, therefore, based upon mutual trust between publisher and authors.
 Professional integrity in the conduct and reporting of research is an absolute requirement of publication in the journal, as is a willingness to share information with other members of the scientific community.
 Consequently, as a condition of publication in Animal Behaviour, authors must agree both to honour any reasonable request for materials or methods needed to verify or replicate experiments reported in the journal and to make available, upon request, any data sets upon which published studies are based.
 Anyone who encounters a persistent refusal to comply with these guidelines, or has reason to suspect some other departure from acceptable standards of scientific conduct, should contact the appropriate Executive Editor (European or American) of the journal.
-The Executive Editor will act in accordance with the guidelines of the U.K. Committee on Publication Ethics (http://www.publicationethics.org.uk) (European Editor) or the Animal Behavior Society Code of Ethics (North American Editor) and may inform an author's institution of a purported infraction.
+The Executive Editors will act in accordance with the guidelines of the Committee for Publication Ethics (http://www.publicationethics.org) and may inform an author's institution of a purported infraction.
 Statements on scientific integrity by the Association for the Study of Animal Behaviour and Animal Behavior Society can be found at, respectively, http://www.asab.org and http://.animalbehaviorsociety.org.

 As noted in Elsevier's publishing and ethical guidelines, authors should ensure that they have written entirely original works.
-If authors have used the work and/or words of others, please ensure that this has been appropriately cited or quoted.
+If authors have used the work, data, or words of others or their own earlier publications, please ensure that this has been appropriately cited or quoted.
+Please also declare such overlaps in the cover letter on submission.

-Plagiarism takes many forms, from 'passing off' another's paper as the author's own paper, to copying or paraphrasing substantial parts of another's paper (without attribution), to claiming results from research conducted by others.
+Plagiarism takes many forms, from 'passing off' another's paper as the author's own paper, to copying or paraphrasing substantial parts of another's paper or indeed one's own earlier paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.
+All manuscripts are automatically put through a plagiarism check program and flagged results are evaluated individually.

 Conflict of interestSubmission declaration